Frankie Biggz: Production Beginnings (1988–1994)

-Texas (1994–1995)
+Texas and Commercial Breakthrough (1994–1995)

 Once Frankie had established his residence in San Antonio, him, Stephanie Lynn and her group High NRG joined forces to begin working on Stephanie's second EMI album release, Ojos Para Ti (1994).

 During his short stay in San Antonio Frankie Biggz began receiving recognition as a songwriter, musician, producer and drummer.
 He worked as a producer on a number of Tejano projects with Capital EMI & Sony Discos, and Stefani's Todo Mi Amor (Sony Music Distribution, 1995), both earning Gold and Platinum records.

 As far as his job as a drummer, he was part of the branding irons stable of Capital EMI known as "The Six Pack" crew, along with Selena, Emilio Navara, Grupo Mas, Jay Perez and Ram Herrera.
 During his tours he shared stage with Latin international artists such as Luis Miguel, Paulina Rubio, Los Tigres del Norte & male vocal group The Barrio Boyzz.

-Back to Detroit and Major Record Deal (1996–2006)
+Back to Detroit and Major Records (1996–2006)

-After his decision to come back to Detroit to further his non-Latin success, Frankie Biggz produced & remixed songs by several major artists (officially and unofficially), including Gansta Rhyme Mistro's "The Ghetto", Eminem's "Without Me (Remix)" & "Renegade (Remix)", Christina Aguilera's "Come on Over (Remix)", 50 Cent's "In Da Club (Reggaeton Remix)" and Kanye West's "Gold Digger" (Reggaeton Remix)".
+After his decision to come back to Detroit to further his non-Latin success, Frankie Biggz produced & remixed songs by several major international artists, including Gansta Rhyme Mistro's "The Ghetto", Eminem's "Without Me (Remix)" & "Renegade (Remix)", Christina Aguilera's "Come on Over (Remix)", 50 Cent's "In Da Club (Reggaeton Remix)", Kanye West's "Gold Digger" (Reggaeton Remix)", as well as tracking work associated with acts like Mariah Carey and Britney Spears.

 During this period, he also was signed to Talent Beach Music/Universal Music as a Hip Hop artist in the group called BNW, eventually releasing the first single & MTV video "Nena" to BNW's LP entitled "The Difference", which he also produced and co-wrote.

 Biggz's BNW European tour was slated for November 2006, but the tour was delayed and eventually canceled along with the record deal after BNW front man Wahero suddenly quit the group in late 2007 for personal reasons unknown.
 It was a commercial & career disappointment.
 The loss of Wahero deeply affected Frankie Biggz.
 In a phone interview in late 2007 with 92.5 Kiss FM for a BNW interview, Frankie Biggz said:

 He was my Cuban link, and I was his "Brother Bear".
 Together we had this musical chemistry that will be forever unmatched.
 I lost a good friend and I don't know why, because beyond the music, he was brilliant, the most talented person I had ever met and worked with.
 My heart is broken.